 NSO is mandatory for all new students to HCC and transfer students.
-Adult family members and other support networks are welcome to attend special programming.
+Adult family members and other support networks are welcome to attend special programming in both, English and Spanish.
 HCC is unable to provide childcare.
 As a result, please make childcare arrangements for the duration of the NSO programming.
 Please refer to the NSO Agenda for a detailed breakdown of each session.

 NSO dates and times differ based on your major.
 Please refer to the Orientation Schedule to find out when your Orientation will be.
 Also check your HCC email for invitations and reminder notices.